ICMOL/OMIXIS/docs/msfinder-method-guide.md

 - [ ] The method file matches the positive or negative polarity of the selected mzML files.
 - [ ] `Ms1Tolerance` is positive and `MassToleranceType` is explicitly `Da` or `Ppm`.
 - [ ] `RetentionTimeTolerance` and feature-table RT are both expressed in minutes.
+- [ ] If a standard list is used, its RT values are in minutes and the MS-Aligner `rttol` is appropriate for the matching chromatography and conditions.
 - [ ] Exactly one of `CommonRange`, `ExtendedRange`, and `ExtremeRange` is enabled.
 - [ ] Exactly one strategy is enabled in each `Mines*` and `PubChem*` group.
 - [ ] Every enabled custom structure/spectral database path exists and matches the intended ion mode.